lendoo73/simon/README.md

       - Alien-intelligence
   - I made some animations with css
   - I also made a Hall of Fame where stored the records of players.
 I did not use database, instead I save  the data to json files.
 Only  the top 10 players saved (name with country, date and performed turn).
   - If you choose strict mode: on, then you can save your record.
+  - Info and restart button: hidden on top by default.
+Hover over the top area to open it.